Kennedy Space Center Visitor Complex(KSCVC)

 Limited paid bus tour

-And from 2011, between the end of Space Shuttle operation and the next manned spacecraft: Orion / SLS operation, special tours were held to visit facilitys not usually seen.
+And for several years from 2011, a special tour was held to tour each facility that is not normally seen, using the space shuttle's end of operation and the start of operation of the next manned spacecraft: Orion / SLS.
 The first is the KSC Up-Close: The Vehicle Assembly Building Tour , where you can tour the inside of VAB : Vehicle Assembly Building(NASA).
 The second is the KSC Up-Close: The Launch Control Center Tour , where you can tour the inside of LCC : Launch Control Center(NASA) Firing Room 4 that controlled the launch of Apollo and Shuttle.
 The third one is the KSC Up-Close: The Launch Pad Tour , which gets inside the security fence of the 39A launch pad and approaches about 300 m from the LC-39A launch pad(NASA).

 Furthermore, since 2013, the “Mega Tour” has also been conducted to tour the VAB and the LC-39A launch pad at once.